mariadb-corporation/MaxScale/Documentation/Routers/ReadWriteSplit.md

 Lazy connection creation causes connections to backend servers to be opened only when they are needed.
 This reduces the load that is placed on the backend servers when the client connections are short.
-This parameter is a boolean type and is disabled by default.

-By default readwritesplit opens as many connections as it can when the session is first opened.
+Normally readwritesplit opens as many connections as it can when the session is first opened.
 This makes the execution of the first query faster when all available connections are already created.
 When `lazy_connect` is enabled, this initial connection creation is skipped.
 If the client executes only read queries, no connection to the primary is made.
 If only write queries are made,